Adversarial Agent Collaboration for Correctness Improvements of C to Safe Rust Translation: Conclusion

 \section{Conclusion}

 We present \our, an agent-based automatic translation approach that aims for functionally correct C to Rust translations.
 Our method introduces a collaborative pipeline in which two agents iteratively refine the translations.
-At each iteration, the discriminant agents detect the semantic mismatches between the source code and the translated program, and report them as failing test cases.
+At each iteration, the discriminator agents detect the semantic mismatches between the source code and the translated program, and report them as failing test cases.
 The translator agents then improve the translation to pass the current test set.
 Our experiments demonstrate the power of \our's adversarial agentic setup to produce translations with high correctness, surpassing the quality of translation as compared to non-adversarial setups.
-A noteworthy advantage that \our brings to the translation landscape is the potential \new{for translating a large number of command-line} programs with minimal or no human intervention, making \our the first approach of this kind.
+A noteworthy advantage of \our is that its adversarial loop is largely independent of the underlying translator and LLM.
+ACToR also composes with existing translators: applied on top of C2SaferRust's outputs, it further improves the pass rate on hidden tests.